SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     << nil

-Use ``defer`` to write a block of code that is executed after all other code in the function, just before the function returns.
+Use ``defer`` to write a block of code that's executed after all other code in the function, just before the function returns.
 The code is executed regardless of whether the function throws an error.
 You can use ``defer`` to write setup and cleanup code next to each other,